kristijan-rusu/developers.zone/docs/_posts/2023-01-13-microservices-common-pitfalls.markdown

 date:   2023-01-13 16:16:33 +0100
 tags: microservices opinion architecture
 series: microservice-architecture
-series-description: In this post I'll some pitfalls when doing microservices...
+series_description: In this post I'll some pitfalls when doing microservices...
 example:
 ---